senzee1984/InflativeLoading/README.md

 ```

 ### InflativeLoading Script
-The script dynamically generates a shellcode stub and appends it to the dump file.
+The script dynamically generates a shellcode stub and prepends it to the dump file.

 The shellcode completes the following tasks:
 1. Walk PEB and find kernel32.dll